-The second block contains configuration form which allows you to add new user.
+The second part of configuration form allows to add a new user.
 All items are described in the table below.

-Item Description

-Role Specifies the type of user account:

-• User - User with basic permissions.

-Admin - User with full permissions.

-Username Specifies the name of the user allowed to log in the device.

-Password Specifies the password for the corresponding user.
-Characters are not restricted.

-Confirm Password Confirms the password you specified above.
+Item Description Role User - user with basic permissions.
+Admin - user with enhanced permissions - has full access to the web GUI, access to the router via Telnet, SSH or SFTP.
+This user has no the same rights as the superuser on Linux-based systems.
+Username Specifies the name of the user having access to log in to the device.
+Password Specifies the password for the user.
+Valid characters are not restricted.
+Confirm Password Confirms the password.